IWANABETHATGUY/tower-lsp-boilerplate/README.md

 - [x] semantic token
-make sure your semantic token is enabled, you could enable your `semantic token` by add this line  to your `settings.json`
+make sure your semantic token is enabled, you could enable your `semantic token` by adding this line  to your `settings.json`
 ```json
 {
  "editor.semanticHighlighting.enabled": true,